 If you forgive those who sin against you, your heavenly Father will forgive you.
 Matthew 6:14

-What makes someone like Goldie Bristol forgive a man who brutally raped and killed her daughter?
-Goldie knows that forgiveness isn’t just for people you feel like forgiving.
+Here’s some big news: Forgiveness isn’t just for people you feel like forgiving.
 God says to forgive everyone who hurts you.
+Say that again?

-Remember this: Forgiveness cuts both ways.
+Forgiveness cuts both ways.
 You might be able to think of a pile of people who have wronged you.
-But you wrong others, too.
-Tape this phrase inside your locker: “When I refuse to forgive, I am burning a bridge that someday I will need to cross.”
-More often than you can imagine, you are going to need forgiveness from someone else.
+But you wrong others too.
+Tape this phrase someplace you’ll see it daily: “When I refuse to forgive, I am burning a bridge that someday I will need to cross.”
+Be happy to forgive, because more often than you can imagine you are going to need forgiveness from someone else!

 PRAY: Talk to God about people you need to forgive—or people you need to ask for forgiveness.

 ACT: Is there someone you need to forgive today?
 Do you need to ask someone to forgive you?
 Take care of it before sundown.